kastle-lab/kastle-drawbridge/knowledge-graphs/01-graphs/graphs.md

 ### Assignment

-- Make a Graph of Ohio major cities and highways.
+- Make a Graph of Ohio's five major cities ( Dayton, Cincinnati, Columbus, Cle veland, Akron) and inner state routes.
     -   Is it directed?
     - Can two edges exist for the same node?